AbdelrahmanElsheikh965/Problem-Solving/README.md

-# List Occurrences Positions

-This is a small C program to read a string and a character and prints all locations of appearances of this character in this string.

-demopaddin , d
-0123456789
-[0, 6, 7]    ==> expected result
+# Hackerrank & Leetcode Solutions

+This is a for my solutions in the problem solving world